utils-lists 4.0.2

 Warning

 The code to clear the pointers is now commented out, since recent GCC optimizes it out (dead store elimination).
-Depending on the version, there might be some attributes to allow this, but they are not safe, for example
+Depending on the version, there might be some attributes to allow this, but they are not safe, for example __attribute__((optimize("no-lifetime-dse,no-dse,no-inline"))) did not help.
+The workaround is to use nullify() explicitly, or, even better, to clear the memory before invoking the placement new constructor again.

-Definition at line 155 of file inlines.h.
+Definition at line 220 of file lists-inlines.h.

 Member Function Documentation